 If you have any concerns please let us know.
 We want to work with you in the best interests of your child.
-If after discussion, you still feel unhappy, you can make an official complaint about the support being given.
-The complaints policy can be accessed from the school website or information can be collected from school.
+If after discussion you still feel unhappy you can make an official complaint about the support being given.
+The complaints policy can be accessed from the school website or information can be collected from the school.

-For further information refer to the following school policies:

-SEND Policy Equalities Policy Accessibility Policy Admissions Policy Complaints Policy Northumberland County Council SEND Local Offer
+For further information refer to the school SEND policy and Northumberland County Council SEND Local Offer